 Activity placement: Place directly after Lesson overview

-Activity summary: A self-task to practice summarising written notes into a visual form
+Activity summary: A self-task to practice summarising written notes into a visual form.

 Notes for the teacher

 Encourage students to draw the circles with enough overlap to write a sentence in the coloured section in the instructions, but enough white spaces on the outer segments to write two sentences.
 You could demonstrate this on the board.